 Key feature: Small beak – not always white!

 White-beaked dolphins are fast powerful swimmers.
 They are very active and playful, often breaching and tail slapping.
-They often approach boats, following them for distances riding in the bow waves.
+They often approach boats, following them for distances whilst riding in the bow waves.
 They usually travel in groups of up to 50 individuals, but ORCA surveys have observed pods of 80-100 individuals within the North Sea.

 White-beaked dolphins are distributed throughout the North Atlantic.
-They prefer cool temperate and sub arctic shallow waters and are often seen from the Shetland Islands, around the Scottish coast, and in the North Sea.
-They can be seen on ORCA survey trips from Harwich to Esbjerg and Newcastle to Amsterdam.
+They are typically found in cool temperate and sub-arctic waters preferring shelf waters around the Scottish coast, and in the North Sea.
+They have been seen on ORCA survey trips from Harwich to Esbjerg and North Shields (Newcastle) to Ijmuiden (Amsterdam).

 ORCA's data from 2006-2015 suggests a seasonal occurrence of white-beaked dolphins within the North Sea, with encounters peaking in July and being seen more commonly inshore than offshore.
 To find out more about this species go to page 51 of our State of Eurpean Cetaceans report.